 Shirley is a qualified social worker with over 15 years’ experience working in the public, private and voluntary sector in Ireland.
 She received her Bachelor of Social Science from UCD (University College Dublin) and Masters of Social Work from UCC (University College Cork).
 She has worked in the areas of child protection, child and adolescent mental health, intellectual and physical disability and medical social work.
 She currently works part time as a Senior Social Worker in adult mental health and delivers training for social workers in Stress Management.

-She is a certified Forest Therapy Guide and Mentor with the Association of Nature and Forest Therapy Guides and Programs.
+She is a certified Forest Therapy Guide, Mentor and Trainer with the Association of Nature and Forest Therapy Guides and Programs.
 She has also trained as a Nature Guide with Ecotraining in South Africa as well as undertaking an internship with the People and Conservation Departments of the South African National Parks.
 Shirley has trained in ecotherapy in the UK.

 She has extensive postgraduate training in expressive arts therapy, counselling, stress management, therapeutic play, dialectical behavioural therapy skills, behavioural family therapy and theraputic use of mindfulness.
 She is also a WRAP (Wellness Recovery Action Planning) facilitator.

 She has recently completed an MA in Health Promotion in NUIG (National University of Ireland Galway) and is combining her skills from social work, health promotion and various nature and ecotherapy trainings to develop sustainable individual and community interventions to promote and enhance physical and emotional wellbeing.